 This the most popular route for Route 66 travelers as there is more to see and it runs through many of Albuquerque’s neighborhoods.
 Central Avenue runs east to west through the city and it is easy to follow from east to west or west to east.
 It intersects with I-40 on both ends and runs for about 18 miles right through central Albuquerque, including the areas of Nob Hill, Downtown, Old Town, and past the University of New Mexico and city fairgrounds.
 Central Avenue is the route that most Route 66 fans drive, but if you have the time I’d also recommend taking time to explore 4th Street.

 IMPORTANT NOTE: There is currently a lot of construction and delays along Central Avenue from Coors Avenue to Louisiana Avenue in Albuquerque due to a large public works project.
 They are currently completing a major public rapid transit project that will introduce the city’s first electric buses and increase pedestrian access.
 Expect delays and possible detours.
 Many bus stops along this route are also closed for certain periods of time.
-It is expected to be completed by the end of 2017.
+It is expected to be completed by early 2018.
 See the Albuquerque Rapid Transit website for details and construction updates.

 Driving Alternatives to Experience Route 66 in Albuquerque